-One can easily spend a week around Cape Town visiting the beautiful neat wineries, white gabled homes set against the high mountains, the cableway up the mountain, Ronde osch Botanic Gardens, places in the city, walking trails up some mountains I chose to drive the circuit around the peninsula ranges, which are effectively an island separated from the main ranges 20km inland by the sandy Cape Flats.
-Muizenberg, the Boulder penguins, Cape Point, stopping at the boulders, and finishing on Table Mountain.
+One can easily spend a week around Cape Town visiting the beautiful neat wineries, white gabled homes set against the high mountains, the cableway up the mountain, Rondebosch Botanic Gardens, many places in the city, walking trails up some mountains….
+I wanted to drive the circuit around the peninsula ranges, which are effectively an island separated from the main ranges 20km inland by the sandy Cape Flats.
+Muizenberg, the Boulder penguins, Cape Point, the boulders of Oudekraal, finishing on Table Mountain.
 Ambitious, especially for photographers!

 Muizenberg is a popular beach town at the foot of the mountains.
-The beach is long and flat, tides small making it safe.
-The most interesting for us is the long row of brightly painted beach huts.
+The beach is long and flat, tides are small making it safe.
+The most interesting for us was the long row of brightly painted beach huts.
 I found it difficult to determine the best composition with such a long line.
-I was distracted by a guy carrying a sand pump to capture shrimps
+I was distracted by a guy carrying a sand pump to capture shrimps.

 Next was the Boulders Penguin Colony a southern suburb of Simon’s Town.
-The fairy penguins live on a protected rocky beach a few km after Muzinberg.
-The main part requires entry payment but a path heading south also offers good views from the cliff edge.
+The fairy penguins live on a protected rocky beach.
+The main part requires entry payment but the car park and a path heading south also offers good views from the cliff edge.

 We continued along the eastern edge of the cliff to the new lighthouse on the point, from which one can sometimes see the meeting of the cold Atlantic and warmer Indian Ocean 200m below.
 It is exposed to the strong winds so the park is covered by low fynbos, flowering at present.
 This vegetation is related to that of Western Australia and the number of species is also high.
-This big tourist sight is catered for by a restaurant and numerous paths up and around the lighthouse as well as a funicular as it is steep.
 The combination of small flowering plants against the sandstone rocks makes a pleasant though strenuous walk.

-This time we stopped at the small boulder picnic area of Oudekraal at the foot of the mountains.
-Trees and bushes grow between the huge granite rocks, which also offer a different view of The Apostles.
-We had planned to shoot here at sunset but time was running out so we did some photos and left for Table Mt.
+This time we stopped at the small boulder picnic area of Oudekraal at the foot of the mountains (see yesterday).
+Trees and bushes grow between the huge granite rocks, which also offer a different view of the Apostles.
+We had planned to shoot here at sunset but time was running out so we quickly took some photos and left for Table Mt.

-as it was late, the cableway was not very busy,; most were coming back down.
+As it was late, the cableway was not very busy,; most were coming back down.
 The cars rotate on the way so everyone gets a view of the city below.
 One can climb up several paths or the rock face using ropes.
-The top is rocky of course, but paths have been made over most of this narrow part afprding views north west and south-east.
+The top is rocky of course, but paths have been made over most of this narrow part affording views north-west and south-east.
 Like the peninsula, the plants are low due to the extreme climate.
-Two guys rested after a rope climb looking out of place with their hard hats, ropes and scruffy appearance.
-Its evident that the mountain is popular for cycling, running and hiking too.
-We stayed to see the sunset on Lions Head, till the last cage down at 6, and were rewarded with a fiery red against a blue sky and white clouds which crept in covering much of the urban area.
+Two guys resting after a rope climb were looking out of place with their hard hats, ropes and scruffy appearance.
+It’s evident that the mountain is popular for cycling, running and hiking too.
+We stayed to see the sunset on Lions Head, till the last car down at 6, and were rewarded with a fiery red against a blue sky with the table-cloth white clouds creeping in to cover much of the urban area below.

-After another meal at the V&A we found thelifts in our building were out.
-We had to climb 6 double height floors so we dont lpok forward to taking our bags all the way down.
+After another meal at the V&A we found the lifts in our building were out.
+We had to climb 6 double height floors so we don’t look forward to taking our bags all the way down.